Perimenopause Symptoms in Your 30s (What No One Tells You)

 Supplements That Support Hormonal Health

-I want to be clear: supplements are not a replacement for medical care or lifestyle changes.
-But used thoughtfully, several evidence-backed supplements — including the ones I cover in my guide to the best vitamins for women — can meaningfully reduce perimenopausal symptoms.
+Worth saying clearly: supplements are not a replacement for medical care or lifestyle changes.
+But used thoughtfully, several evidence-backed supplements, including the ones I cover in my guide to the best vitamins for women, can meaningfully reduce perimenopausal symptoms.

-Magnesium glycinate is my absolute non-negotiable.
-I take 400mg at night, and the difference in my sleep quality and morning anxiety levels is noticeable.
-It's one of the most researched supplements for PMS, anxiety, and sleep — all of which are affected by the progesterone decline of perimenopause.
+Magnesium glycinate is the one most women in this phase end up adding first, and for good reason.
+A typical evening dose of around 400mg has been associated with meaningful improvements in sleep quality and morning anxiety.
+It's one of the most researched supplements for PMS, anxiety, and sleep, all of which are affected by the progesterone decline of perimenopause.

 Nature Made Magnesium Glycinate 200mg, 60 Capsules